First published on May 22, 2017

-Because I feel like it is really hard to self-help me when you are also self-helping millions of other people.
-There are a lot of generalizations that don’t apply to me, I feel like it’s all PEACE LOVE UNICORNS and then I start to glaze over and pick up my latest issue of People magazine.
+Because I feel like it is really hard to self-help me when you are also self-helping millions of other people as well.
+There are a lot of generalizations that don’t apply to me, I feel like it’s all PEACE LOVE UNICORNS, and then I start to glaze over and pick up my latest issue of People magazine.

-The upside is that I always feel like my problems are small in comparison.
+The upside is that I always end up feeling like my problems are small in comparison.
 That or it might be because of all the aforementioned glazing that I wasn’t really paying attention in the first place, therefore my problems are huge but I don’t know that they’re huge so it’s all good.

 This you need to know about me if you already didn’t: I am negative at my core.